JLHerreraCortijo/drc_elections/README.md

 - **Distance_Kabila_home**: distance in m to the ???? centroid.
 - **Distance_Bemba_home**: distance in m to the Mbandaka Ville centroid.
 - **Distance_Tshisekedi_home**: distance in m to the Kananga Ville centroid.

+#### 12.5-TRANSFORM DISTANCES TO LOG10 DISTANCES

+Calculated distances are transformed to a logarithmic scale (log10) after converting them from meters to kilometers and adding a small constant to avoid undefined log values.
+This transformation standardizes the distance data, making it easier to interpret and analyze in subsequent steps.

 # data.RData